yasaminashoori/8th-WSS/README.md

 Telegram :

-This repo belongs to the Sharif University Winter Seminar Series and includes summary of the seminars, links, resources and other useful things related to the 8th WSS.
+:red_circle: NOTE: this repo belongs to the Sharif University Winter Seminar Series and includes summary of the seminars, links, resources and other useful things related to the 8th WSS.

 ## Many Thanks to all those who worked hard for these seminars :heart:
 <ul>